SPEAK VISUALLY Receive practical tips on how to

 Sign up.
 It's free.

+The first part of our infographic tutorial is all about text and visual balance.
 The essence of an infographic lies in its visual quality—it is not meant to be a written essay inside an image.

 To get this right, you have to really look at the content and see what can be turned into a visual, and what parts of the text can be taken out while keeping the main message.

 Start by creating a visual outline of your content.